leobcn/gotail/README.md

 # gotail
-A golang version of the UNIX command "tail".
+A golang version of the UNIX command "tail"*.

+\* Minus a whole lot of features.
+But if you simply want to tail lines of text from a file, it works!

+####Usage:
 Can be used from the CLI (go install-ed) or imported into other golang projects.

-####Usage:
 CLI: Very similar to "tail":
 - `-file` : The path to the file you want to tail.
 Can be relative or absolute. (required)
 - `-n` : The number of lines to tail.